• Recipes

 ↓ Jump to Recipe

-Did you know the word chutney comes from the Hindi word “chatna”, which literally means “to lick”?
-Yep — I’m being that “did-you-know” guy today.
-And no, chutney wasn’t some happy accident invented by a grandma in her kitchen.
-It actually dates back over 3,000 years and is mentioned in ancient Ayurvedic texts around 500 BCE.
-Some believe chutney may have existed even before cooked meals were a thing.
-Pretty wild, right?
+Did you know the word chutney comes from the Hindi word chatna, which literally means “to lick”?
+It’s an old word for something that’s been around much longer than most people realize.
+Chutney isn’t a happy kitchen accident — it dates back over 3,000 years and is mentioned in ancient Ayurvedic texts from around 500 BCE.
+Some even believe chutney existed before cooked meals became common.

-Out of all the chutneys I’ve tried, coriander chilli chutney might be my favorite.
-The basic version is simple: you blend fresh coriander and green chilies — and that’s it.
-But that’s not how it’s traditionally made in many parts of North India.
+Of all the chutneys I’ve tried, coriander chili chutney is probably my favorite.
+The simplest version is just fresh coriander and green chilies blended together — but in many parts of North India, it’s made differently.

-In the mountain regions, especially among the Pahadis, it’s made using a sil batta — a flat stone with a cylindrical roller.
-The herbs and chilies are crushed by hand, and the result is a grainy, rustic chutney that honestly tastes better than anything from a blender.
-They often enjoy it with roti and fresh butter — no frills, just bold flavor.
+In the mountain regions, especially among the Pahadis, it’s prepared on a sil batta — a flat stone and roller used for grinding spices.
+The ingredients are crushed by hand, creating a coarse, rustic texture that tastes far better than anything from a blender.
+It’s often eaten with roti or Bhatura and fresh butter — no extras, just bold, clean flavor.

-And now that you know where the word chutney comes from, don’t be surprised if this one makes you want to lick your plate.
+So now that you know where the word chutney comes from, don’t be surprised if this one makes you do exactly what its name suggests.

 Print Recipe